Moab vs. Sedona: Which Red Rock Destination Deserves Your Trip?

 Weather & Best Time

 Both are desert.
-Both are brutally hot in summer (Moab hits 40°C+, Sedona 38°C+).
-Both are best in spring (March-May) and fall (September-November).
+Both turn brutally hot in summer (Moab hits 40°C+, Sedona 38°C+).
+Both peak in spring (March-May) and fall (September-November).

-Moab gets colder in winter (below freezing) and some access roads can ice over.
-Sedona's winters are milder (5-15°C) and still pleasant for hiking.
+Moab gets colder in winter (below freezing), and some access roads can ice over.
+Sedona's winters stay milder (5-15°C) and remain pleasant for hiking.

 Winner: Sedona for year-round accessibility.